American Mahjong FAQ

 The 9 Dot is the only tile that fits neither of your forming suits.
 Discard tiles that fit none of your candidate hands first.
 It's isolated and useless to you.

-›You just drew a Joker.
-Where CAN it legally go?
+You just drew a Joker.
+Which answer best describes where it can legally go?

 Jokers can substitute in any group of 3 or more identical tiles — so either of the Pungs-in-progress works, completing them at 3 tiles.
 Jokers can never be used in a pair, full stop.
 That's the pair rule.